cryptiklemur/cron-bundle/README.md

 # Cron Bundle

-### This bundle is heavily based off of the ColourStream Cron Bundle.
-But the development on it was dead, so i picked it up.

 This bundle provides a simple interface for registering repeated scheduled tasks within your application.

 This bundle is tested only against Symfony 2.3, but should work on anything after 2.3, until at least 3.0.

 ## Installation

-Installing this bundle can be done through these simple steps:

 1. Add the bundle to your project as a composer dependency: